ValdryanIvandito/cardano-basic-transaction-guide/1-generate-wallet-address.md

 echo $myAddress
 ```

-**Note:** After successfully generating a wallet address, you can top up your balance using the Cardano Faucet at the following link [Official Cardano Faucet](https://docs.cardano.org/cardano-testnet/tools/faucet/)
+**Note:** After successfully generating a wallet address, you can top up your balance using the Cardano Faucet at the following Official Cardano Faucet [link](https://docs.cardano.org/cardano-testnet/tools/faucet/)

 ## Display The Balance